AnyLog-co/documentation/training/Session II (Deployment).md

 Additional information on the types of nodes is in the [Getting Started](../getting%20started.md) document.

-The roles are determined by configuration commands which are processed by the each node at startup and enable services offered by the node.
+The roles are determined by configuration commands which are processed by each node at startup and enable services offered by the node.
 The same node may be assigned to multiple roles - there are no restrictions on the services that can be offered by a node.